 Download the PDF so you can use this map on the go.
 Try it out with a free map reader, like the Avenza PDF Maps app, to help you navigate and explore when you are in the wild.

 Where to start the walk

 Various access points from suburban streets allow you to complete the walkway in stages if you choose.
-Bus number 52 takes you to near the start and finish of the walk.

 Walk from north to south from Waihinahina Park